-YOU CAN…Foster parents can be couples or single adults over age 18, who have the ability to support themselves financially.
+YOU CAN…Foster parents can be couples or single adults over age 21, who can support themselves financially.
 You may live in either a house or an apartment.
 If you have a strong desire to make a positive difference in a child’s and family’s life and are willing to open your home and provide a nurturing, loving and supportive environment, YOU can be a foster parent.

 Adams County Human Services covers the cost for families to become certified.
 Once certified, we request you remain with Adams County for six months.
-If you decide to move your home study before that time, you will be charged for the cost of the home study.
+If you decide to move agencies in that six- month period, you will be charged for the cost of the home study.
 Please speak with the foster parent recruiter for the current cost.

-The estimated time to become certified with our program will take approximately 3 months from the time you complete a pre-application meeting until your certification caseworker completes your home study.
+The estimated time to become certified with our program will take approximately six months from the time you complete a pre-training interview until your certification caseworker completes your home study.
 Please note times can vary.

-Becoming a foster parent is a simple procedure, but takes time and determination to complete.
+Becoming a foster parent is simple, but takes time and determination to complete.
 All requirements for becoming a Foster Parent are intended to provide safety and security for both child and foster family.
-The first step in the process is to attend an Adams County Foster Parent Information Session. (link)
+The first step in the process is to attend an Adams County Foster Parent Information Meeting.

-- A monthly reimbursement for food, shelter, clothing, and recreation for each child
+- Foster parents receive a monthly reimbursement for food, shelter, clothing, and recreation for each child.

-It depends on the particular child and his/her parents’ situation.
-Every effort is made to reunify our children with their families as soon as possible.
+It depends on the child and the parents’ situation.
+Every effort is made to reunify children with their families as soon as possible.
 Each family is different, but an average time a child would be with you is between 6 and 18 months.

 Yes.
-In order to maintain the parental bond between parent and child where reunification is the goal, a visitation plan is required.
+In order to maintain the parental bond between parent and child, a visitation plan is required.
 As a member of the team, you will be expected to assist in helping support reunification.
 The child’s case worker will discuss with you the specific plan at the time of placement.

-No, foster children are required to attend public school.
+No, children in foster care are required to attend public school.

-No. Families and their foster children obviously enjoy having pets.
+No, families and their childrenin foster care can enjoy having pets.
 We would only be concerned if there were issues of safety, cleanliness, or health factors, i.e. a child’s allergies.